Recipe: Pears In Light Vanilla Syrup – With Optional Canning Instructions

 Run a small rubber spatula down alongside the edges of the jar to release any trapped bubbles.
 Top with more syrup if needed.

-Wipe rim of jar with clean wet cloth to assure no syrup or pear particles remain.
+Wipe rim of jar with clean wet cloth to assure no syrup or food particles remain.
 Add canning jar flat lid and use canning jar ring to tighten finger tight.
 Add each lidded jar of pears carefully to the boiling water in the canner.

 5. When all jars are added to the canner, assure the boiling water covers the top of the jars by at least 1".
 Then place the lid on top of your canner and bring the water to a boil.

-6. Boil water 1" over jars for 25 minutes for quarts (20 minutes for pints).
+6. Boil water 1" over jars for 25 minutes for quarts, 20 minutes for pints.

 When canning time is up, turn off heat and allow jars to remain in the canner for 10 additional minutes.
 This helps equalize the pressure inside the jars reducing the chance that pears & syrup don't pressure themselves from beneath the lid when removing from the canner.